-Announcements will be posted on the school district website, and broadcasted by radio stations WDAC, WIOV, WITF, WJTL, WLAN, WLPA, WMIX, WSBA, and TV stations WGAL, BLUE RIDGE CATV, WHTM, WPMT.
-Information pertaining to the operation of the school will be given to radio and TV stations prior to 6:30 a.m. and will be broadcast, in most instances, every 15-20 minutes until approximately 8:30.
+Announcements are posted on the school district website, and broadcasted by radio stations WDAC, WIOV, WITF, WJTL, WLAN, WLPA, WMIX, WSBA, and TV stations WGAL, BLUE RIDGE CATV, WHTM, WPMT.
+Information pertaining to the operation of the school is given to radio and TV stations prior to 6:30 AM and will be broadcast, in most instances, every 15-20 minutes until approximately 8:30.

-PLEASE DO NOT CALL THE SCHOOL OR ADMINISTRATION CONCERNING SCHOOL CLOSINGS - LISTEN FOR THE BROADCASTS.
+PLEASE DO NOT CALL THE SCHOOL OR ADMINISTRATION CONCERNING SCHOOL CLOSINGS.
+LISTEN FOR THE BROADCASTS.